The average cabinet refacing cost is $7,230

 Refacing is 30% to 50% less expensive than replacing cabinets and enhances your home’s value.

-Hiring a cabinet-refacing professional ensures a smooth finish, polished look, and lasting results.
+Hiring a cabinet refacing professional ensures a smooth finish, a polished look, and lasting results.

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-Several factors influence the cost of your cabinet refacing project, including the cabinet size, material type, cabinet size, hardware replacement, and additional upgrades.
+Several factors influence the cost of your cabinet refacing project, including the cabinet size, material type, hardware replacement, and additional upgrades.

-The type of material you choose for your cabinets significantly impacts the cost.
-Laminate is the most budget-friendly option, while solid and polywood are the most costly.
+The type of material you choose for your cabinets has a significant impact on the cost.
+Laminate is the most budget-friendly option, while solid and plywood are the most costly.

 ---|---|